Bold Predictions for Top College Football Freshmen in 2018

 Let's try to identify them.

 The following players aren't necessarily the nine most talented freshmen in the nation.
 In fact, by imposing a maximum of one player per team, that almost certainly is not the case.
-Rather, these are nine of the highly-rated recruits who appear to be in a position to make a major impact in their first season.
+Rather, these are nine of the highly rated recruits who appear to be in a position to make a major impact in their first season.

 Players are listed in alphabetical order by last name.
 Only true freshmen were eligible for this list.
+All recruiting rankings courtesy of 247Sports.

 Justin Fields, QB, Georgia